Oily skin

 Salicylic acid penetrates inside the follicle.
 The right tool for sebum-heavy congestion.

-Niacinamide + zinc PCA, both shown to reduce sebum production while protecting from UV.
+Niacinamide + zinc PCA for a lighter daily finish while protecting from UV.

 Key ingredients to look for